AhmedAElzaki/Saudi-Aramco-Stock-Analysis/README.md

 - Create a prediction model for closing prices using linear regression.
 - Evaluate model performance using Mean Squared Error and R-squared metrics.

+## Visualizations

+This project includes the following visualizations:

+- **Price Fluctuations**: A line plot showing the closing stock prices of Saudi Aramco over the past month, highlighting trends and patterns in the stock's performance.

+- **Actual vs. Predicted Prices**: A table displaying the actual closing prices alongside the predicted prices from the linear regression model, providing a comparison of model performance.

+## Analysis Summary

+This analysis indicates that Saudi Aramco's stock price has remained relatively stable over the past month, with low volatility and a consistent trading volume.
+These insights can serve as a foundation for further exploration into factors driving stock performance and investor behavior.

 ## Getting Started

 ### Prerequisites